everynet/ran.routing.spec/README.md

 # Everynet RAN Routing API Specification

-> Note: This document is a draft specification of the RAN Routing API
+> Note: This document is a draft (beta) specification of the RAN Routing API

 ## Table of contents